Drop/Add and start of term information

 During the fall semester, one of your four courses will be a first-year seminar (FSEM).
 These courses are designed to introduce students to a variety of liberal arts topics, skills, and ways of learning.
 Each emphasizes the nature of the learning process, the exploration of individual needs and strengths, learning from classmates, and learning from the multiplicity of resources beyond the classroom.
 Special emphasis is placed on improving writing skills and using the library’s many resources.

 All FSEMs are true academic courses, their demands are high, and each counts toward the general graduation requirement of 32.00 course credits.
 In terms of actual content, FSEMs vary.
 In some cases, faculty design courses specifically to serve as FSEMs.
 Such courses offer students opportunities to study topics that are not represented elsewhere in the curriculum.
 Others serve as introductory courses in particular disciplines, and still others serve as core components, area of inquiry, or liberal arts prcatice requirements.
-Refer to the bottom of each course description to see what each FSEM counts toward.
+Refer to the bottom of each course description to see which graduation requirement each FSEM counts toward.

 Additionally, your FSEM instructor will serve as your academic adviser until you declare a major.
 You will be well advised of academic requirements regardless of your FSEM instructor’s specific area of expertise.
 Thus, it is not necessary to take an FSEM based on your intended major.
 By the spring of your sophomore year you will declare your major and select a faculty member from that department/program to serve as your new adviser.

 Colgate’s Liberal Arts Core Curriculum is structured so that students take advantage of the diversity of a liberal arts institution.
-The Class of 2027 must take three Core Components, three courses in the Areas of Inquiry, and five courses in the Liberal Arts practices.
+The Class of 2028 must take three Core Components, three courses in the Areas of Inquiry, and five courses in the Liberal Arts practices.
 The exact requirements are specified below.

 The Core Components